National Opioid Pharmacotherapy Statistics Annual Data collection: state and territory data quality

 South Australia

-In South Australia, data relating to prescribers refer to prescribers who were treating at least 1 client on the snapshot day.
+In South Australia, data relating to prescribers refer to prescribers who were treating at least 1 client in June.

 Tasmania